StefMa/AndroidArtifacts/README.md

 for your Android, Java and Kotlin projects.

 ## Plugins
-This project provides basically two different plugins.
+This project provides basically two plugins.
 The `guru.stefma.androidartifacts` & the `guru.stefma.javaartifacts` plugin.

 Well, as the name reveals the first one should be used in **Android** projects